team-watchdog/watchdog.github.io/_pages/about.md

 The original incarnation of Watchdog was staffed by volunteer factcheckers and translators.
 We’ve grown significantly since then, turning to deep, investigative journalism and tool-building.
 Many of our team have strong journalism and research backgrounds, with a sprinkling of computer science to make sure we have the tools to keep up with our ambitions.

+For an outside perspective of how we do, [this piece by RestofWorld (now on mirrored Harvard's Nieman Lab) is worth reading](https://www.niemanlab.org/2022/06/meet-the-fact-checkers-decoding-sri-lankas-meltdown/), although it misses out on a lot of our team.

 ## How we work

 We've been called an “open-source intelligence research collective”, and that's fairly accurate.
 We use a lot of OSINT techniques - a combination of data scraping, analysis of publicly available documents and datasets, paired with old-school boots-on-the-ground journalism.
 And sometimes people take notice.
 We've shown up on places like these:

 ![logos]({{site.baseurl}}/images/general/otherlogos.png)

 As a core part of Appendix, we also design and act as a testing ground for new technology.
 This includes work like Dissect and various parts of our data scraping, information extraction and archive operations.

 These are our [Operational ethics]({{site.baseurl}}/op-ethics).
 That's our big list of how we operate and why.
 And here are our [funders and affiliated institutions]({{site.baseurl}}/funders).
 That's our list of who gave us money and what for.